SchoemanClaudia/D20Bingo/README.md

 ### Objectives

 - Create a fast-paced, engaging game suitable for solo play.
-- Merge elements of dice rolling and bingo to create a unique gameplay experience.
+- Merge elements of unpredictable dice rolling and bingo to create a unique gameplay experience.
 - Design the game to be accessible and enjoyable for players of all ages.

 ### Core Mechanics

-__Game Setup:__
+__Game Setup & Components:__
-  - The player receives a 4x4 bingo card.
+- Sound: Set to auto.mute on page load, buttons located in header.
+- Rules: Give more information on gameplay within a modal, to not take up space within gameplay area.
+- D20 Die: A standard 20-sided die used for rolling.
+- Roll CTA: D20 and timer is activated by on click of button.
+- Countdown: Timer counting down from 00:45, player aims to achieve bingo as fast as possible.
+- Previous Roll: Displays previous die roll number.
-  - The grid contains numbers from 1 to 20, randomly distributed.
+- Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20, randomly distributed.
+- Marker: Digital dabber for player to mark their card on click.
+- Bingo button located below game card to call validation.
+- Message panel which give feedback to player during gameplay.

 __Game Play__
 - The player rolls a D20 die on first roll, thereafter it rolls automatically for duration of game.
 - The number rolled is marked on the bingo card if it is present.
 - The goal is to complete a specific pattern on the card as quickly as possible.
 - Special rolls are included to keep the game interesting:
   - 20 = Saving Throw: Adds 10 seconds to timer.
   - 1 = Death Throw: Subtracts 10 seconds from timer.

 __Winning the Game:__
 - The player wins by completing a row, column, diagonal, on the bingo grid.
 - If the timer reaches 00:00 the game ends and player loses.

-__Components:__
-  - Bingo Grid: Randomised 4x4 grid card containing numbers 1 to 20.
-  - D20 Die: A standard 20-sided die used for rolling.
-  - Marker: Digital dabber for the player to mark their card on click.
-  - Countdown: Timer counting down from 45 seconds, player aims to achieve bingo as fast as possible.

 __Design Considerations:__
 - Replayability: Ensure high replayability by varying the number distribution on the bingo grid and introducing randomised cards every game.
 - Accessibility: Include clear instructions and simple rules to make the game easy to understand and play.
 - Solo Play: Optimize the game mechanics for an engaging solo play experience.

 ### Development Plan

 __Prototype Development:__
 - Created initial prototype of bingo grid and test basic gameplay mechanics.
 - Conducted solo playtesting sessions to gather feedback and refine rules.

 __Design & Layout:__
 - Appealing visual designs for game theme and components.
 - Ensure site theme is consistently reflected throughout game play.

 ## Features